Ankit8239jangid/lazarev-main/README.md

-# LAZAREV Clone
+# Brandium® Agency: clone

-This project is a clone of the LAZAREV Digital Product Design Agency website, showcasing their expertise in AI & ML, Fintech, Real Estate, E-commerce, and Web 3.
+This project is a clone of the Brandium® Agency: Product Design Agency website, showcasing their expertise in AI & ML, Fintech, Real Estate, E-commerce, and Web 3.
 The website features sections on UI/UX Design, Product Design, and their design process.

 ## Live Preview

-You can view the live version of the project [here](https://lazarev-main-delta.vercel.app/).
+You can view the live version of the project [here](https://brandium-clone-by-ankit.vercel.app/).

 ## Features